 - Grades III and IV—These high-grade tumors grow rapidly.
 They can spread throughout the brain and spinal cord.
 Aggressive treatment is needed.
 This is the most common type found in adults.
 Grade III tumors are called anaplastic astrocytoma.
 Grade IV tumors are called glioblastoma multiforme or GBM.

-- External radiation therapy—Radiation aimed at the tumor from a source outside the body
+- External—Radiation aimed at the tumor from a source outside the body.

-- Internal radiation therapy, which is also called brachytherapy—Radioactive materials placed into the body near the cancer cells
+- Internal (brachytherapy)—Radioactive materials placed into the body near the cancer cells.

 Chemotherapy is the use of drugs to kill cancer cells.
 It may be given in many forms, including pill, injection, and a tube called a catheter.
 The drugs enter the bloodstream.
 They travel through the body destroying mostly cancer cells.
 Some healthy cells are also destroyed.

 Brain Tumor Foundation of Canada

 Canadian Cancer Society

 Astrocytoma.
 American Brain Tumor Association website.
 Available at: http://www.abta.org/brain-tumor-information/types-of-tumors/astrocytoma.html.
 Accessed September 6, 2016.